Inverse Mean Curvature Flow of Rotationally Symmetric Hypersurfaces: The Bridge Region

 for constants $C_{1}, C_{2}$. \end{proof}

-\begin{remark} The second condition in \thref{admissible} is necessary to ensure $\sup_{L} v^{2} < n$, allowing us to define $g$ in such a way that it is controlled using the non-cylindrical maximum principle.
+\begin{remark} The second condition in \thref{admissible} is necessary to ensure $\sup_{B} v< \sqrt{n}$, allowing us to define $g$ in such a way that it is controlled using the non-cylindrical maximum principle.
 There is still a time-independent bound on $v$ over this region for non-admissible data, but not by $\sqrt{n}$.
-Thus it is unclear if one can bound $\frac{1}{H}$ over such a surface. \end{remark}
+It is unclear whether $H^{-1}$ is bounded over the bridge for non-admissible data. \end{remark}